terrypaton1/Burn/README.md

 The sun has gone super nova, vaporising most of the solar system.
 Steer your ship through the rubble and dangers to escape.

 Essentially a very simple dodge and survive game.
-The primary focus is on clean optimised project and code with a finished publish product.
+The primary focus is on clean optimised project and code with a finished published product.

-I am making this game MIT License open source as the primary focus of this project is show some of what I can do, therefore allowing any and all use is allowed.
+I am making this project open source as the primary focus is to show some of what I can do.
 Seth Laster generously donated his time making the 3D models for me, and he's allowing them to be available under this same license.
 So awesome. <a href="https://twitter.com/SethLaster"> twitter.com/SethLaster </a>

 <p align="center">
     <img src="./res/unicorn.jpg">